 - Currency in workload equity research: The ideal candidate is conversant in the literature related to faculty workload, including the increased barriers for those holding one or more historically excluded identities in their fields.
 The Faculty Fellow for Workload Equity is expected to stay abreast of national and international trends and serve as a local content expert in methods of reevaluating faculty workload.

-- Task Force participation: The Fellow will take a leadership role in the Workload Equity Committee and assist in setting the direction of this Task Force, seeking members, convening meetings, setting the agenda, and ensuring that the work of this committee continues in order to cultivate buy-in and incremental changes to practice and policies across the university.
+- Commitee participation: The Fellow will take a leadership role in the Workload Equity Committee and assist in setting the direction of this Task Force, seeking members, convening meetings, setting the agenda, and ensuring that the work of this committee continues in order to cultivate buy-in and incremental changes to practice and policies across the university.

 - Assessment & research: For faculty learning opportunities, the Faculty Fellow will track attendance, evaluate, and report on programming and impact.
 To document the change process, they will collaborate with the VPFA to seek IRB approval for focus groups, surveys, and/or other methodologies.
 Responsibilities include research design, data collection, analysis, and write up in collaboration with VPFA partners.

 - Supervision/collaboration: Meet regularly (TBD) with the Vice Provost for Faculty Affairs, and other campus-wide initiative leaders, most critically, those involved in Teaching Excellence efforts.

 Faculty on all series – clinical, practice, professional, teaching, tenure, and research––with a full-time appointment can apply.

 To be considered, applicants should submit one (1) PDF of the following application materials:

 - Cover letter addressing interest and expertise related to this role (maximum of 1000 words).
 Of particular interest is expertise in faculty development, workload equity efforts within departments or programs, and experience in campus-wide change initiatives.

 - CV highlighting relevant experiences (maximum of 2 pages)